Yoes Rizal

 Yoes Rizal (born in Palembang) rise in Jakarta is an Indonesian contemporary artist painter.

 Biography

 He graduated in 1985 from Art & Design at the Institut Teknologi Bandung (ITB), under Indonesian Prof. Muchtar Apin, prof. Kaboel Soeadi, Prof. Ahmad Sadali, Dr Sanento Yuliman, Umi Dachlan and Joan Sommers, American artist and master of Sumi-e (North Carolina).

 Yoes Rizal is an Abstract expressionist painter.

 Yoes rejects the notion that art artwork can be explained in relation to a single message or story, believing such explanations to be posturing: “My work is not final, that’s the problem.
 The idea is not ending at this size.
 It has to be continued, it’s a process,” Yoes Rizal's humanist and intuitive-reflective nature lends real depth to his treatment of the human figure and the way human interactions are depicted.
-We encounter here statements of universal power about the human condition.
+We encounter here statements of universal power about the human condition.As he explained in art statement: I identify as an expressionist painter, not as a label, but as a necessity.
+My work is driven by an internal force that resists logic, narrative, and surface beauty.
+Painting for me is not about representation, it is about release.
+It is a direct confrontation with the unseen—the emotional, the psychological, the raw energy that exists beneath language.

+For more than three decades, I have committed myself to exploring the essence of expression.
+This journey is not technical alone; it is physical, instinctive, and often uncomfortable.
+I do not seek to “see” in the traditional sense.
+Instead, I allow the act of painting to guide me, to break structure, to dismantle control, and to reveal something more honest than intention.

+The canvas becomes a field of tension—between chaos and form, impulse and restraint.
+Each mark carries urgency.
+Each layer holds a fragment of inner truth.
+I reject decorative conclusions I am not interested in pleasing outcomes.
+What matters is the intensity of the process, the authenticity of the gesture, and the presence of energy embedded within the work.

+My paintings are not stories.
+They are states of being.